finos/community/docs/growing-your-project-community/finos-community-strategy/communicate-why-and-how.md

+---
+id: communicate-why-and-how
+title: Communicate WHY and HOW the FINOS Community should contribute
+---

 # Communicate WHY and HOW the FINOS Community should contribute

 Successful open source Projects and SIGs clearly communicate their purpose and tell people why and how they should contribute and consume.
 Look at [Morphir](https://github.com/finos/morphir), [ReactJS](https://github.com/facebook/react), [Svelte](https://github.com/sveltejs/svelte) for great examples.